 I think it’s common knowledge that when you’re buying meat at a grocery store, the chances are high that the meat comes from animals that have been given feed that isn’t part of their natural diet, likely abused or at least lived in very crowded quarters, and given hormone, antibiotic and/or vaccine injections.
 This is why so many people have started to turn towards hunting as a way of sourcing organic meat that has been raised in the wild, free of human interference.
-Gear, like Outdoor empire trail cameras, is increasingly being used as a way for hunters to pinpoint areas of animal activity the wild so they know where to begin their search for game animals to bring home.
 I started looking at my hometown of Edmonton to see what was available in the area for free range grass fed meat.
 I had the opportunity to get in touch with Mike L’Heureux from Blue Copper Ranch and he offered to give my family a tour of his farm and cook us a steak dinner to see how the beef he offers tastes!